How to Connect Software Without APIs

 Updated July 3, 2026

 Not every system has a public API.
-In fact, the majority of data on the internet lives behind login walls, inside portals, and within systems that were never built to talk to other software.
-Legacy utilities, government portals, insurance carriers, ERP platforms, HR systems — most of these operate without any developer-accessible endpoint.
-The good news is there are now reliable ways to connect software without APIs.
+A huge amount of business-critical data lives behind login walls: legacy utilities, government portals, insurance carriers, ERP platforms, HR systems.
+Most of these systems were never built to expose a developer-accessible endpoint.
+There are still reliable ways to connect to them.
 Deck gives products secure, programmatic access to web interfaces while handling login flows, session state, and structured data extraction through a single API.

 Why the API Gap Exists